 A third location on Juan Tabo may be off the cruiser’s beaten path, but it’s close to family neighborhoods which flock to this poultry palace when in the mood for fried fowl.
-Still another location, on Lomas just east of University, is an institution for UNM students and employees of the UNM Medical Center.
+Still another location, on Lomas just east of University, is an institution for UNM students, faculty and staff.
 Students appreciate the free high-speed wireless internet connectivity and even more, they appreciate the restaurant’s low prices.
 It’s a departure from the college student food pyramid which typically ranges from vending machine offerings to Red Bull, coffee, sodas and ramen noodles galore.

-Several sides, ranging from good to passable (but all better than offered by the ubiquitous corporate chains), are available.
-You can actually taste the cabbage and carrots on the coleslaw at Golden Pride as they’re not drowning in salad cream as you might find at KFC.
+Several sides, ranging from passable to very good are available.
+You can actually taste the cabbage and carrots on the coleslaw at Golden Pride.
+It’s a coleslaw that isn’t drowning in salad cream as you might find at KFC.
 Mashed potatoes, on the other hand, are so thick, they’re difficult to pry away from the spoon–a pity considering the chicken gravy is actually quite good (albeit a tad salty).
 The green beans with bacon are my Kim’s favorites.
 She must really like them because she doesn’t share them with me.

 If a restaurant serves 160,000 burritos a month, it’s got to be doing something right.
-In a poll conducted several years ago by the now defunct Duke City Fix readers have an idea what that might be and rave about the #9, the restaurant’s best seller.
+In a poll conducted several years ago by the now defunct Duke City Fix, readers raved about the #9, the restaurant’s best seller.
 The #9 is crafted with bacon, cheese, egg, hash browns and green chile–a combination that just might make anyone a morning person.
 The #9 is indeed an excellent burrito.
 My brother, an architectural engineer at Sandia, tells me that breakfast runs yield more orders of the #9 than any other burrito.
 For folks on the run, it’s got another thing going for it–it’s as portable as a burger (but better, by far, than most).

 The carne adovada adovada burrito is engorged with plenty of shredded pork marinated in Golden Pride’s chile.
-While the pork is tender and the chile is pleasantly piquant, there’s a pronounced bitter aftertaste to that chile that seems to emanate from the chile itself and not some seasoning.
+While the pork is tender and the chile is pleasantly piquant, there’s a pronounced bitter aftertaste I surmise to be resultant from a surfeit of oregano.
 It’s not an endearing quality for an otherwise very good burrito.
 Of all chile impregnated dishes, carne adovada generally has the most mild, never acerbic flavor.

-Tacos are available in either a fried hard corn shell or a soft flour tortilla.
+31 January 2020: Tacos are available in either a fried hard corn shell or a soft flour tortilla.
 The soft flour tortilla based tacos are about as large as Golden Pride’s burritos.
 My favorite is engorged with ground beef, green chile, cheese, lettuce and tomato–pretty much the standard taco.
 As for the hard-shelled tacos, you can’t go wrong with the chicken tacos.
 The chicken is moist and shredded.
 A popular shared option is the taco 6-pack, six hard-shelled tacos engorged with a seasoned beef, lettuce, tomatoes and shredded cheese.
 The seasoned beef has less kick than even the most mild Sloppy Joe sandwich.
 Packaged salsa, an anemic and rather piteous blend, is provided so you can add your own heat.
 In a city in which increasingly creative and outstanding tacos are easy to find, there’s little reason to settle for these.